fadushin/blog/_posts/2021-03-21-solar-powered-esp32.md

 And while integrating a temperature sensor with a micro-controller gives one a well-deserved sense of accomplishment, I have always been a little disappointed with the various Getting Started tutorials you can find on the internet on such topics, finding them silent about the steps it would take to actually build a weather station and let it sit out in, well, the weather, far away from a continuous source of electricity.

 Like many people, I am also starting to gain and interest in, and an appreciation for, the engineering that is demanded out of so called "green" energy.
-While reducing our carbon footprint is a critical goal we need to strive for as a species, there are significant challenges in converting our consumption to using renewable sources.
+While reducing our carbon footprint is a critical goal we need to reach, there are significant challenges in converting our consumption of energy to using renewable sources.
 The technology is certainly evolving, and I think it is incumbent on us, as engineers, to try to understand and, if possible, improve on any discoveries and developments.

 So, I started a little research project to try to understand how to build a self-sustaining, battery powered, and solar charged circuit to drive an [Espressif](https://www.espressif.com) [ESP32](https://www.espressif.com/en/products/socs/esp32).
 An actual weather station can come later.
 What I wanted to do first was to understand what it would take to build an ESP32-based device that is going to be outside for a long period of time, away from a constant power source.